codingandcommunity/rcos-open-source-curriculum-project/README.md

 ## Repositories

+Projects that are part of this project should follow the [coding&&community style guide](https://github.com/codingandcommunity/style-guide).

 This project is split into several main parts, including a web frontend, an Atom plugin, backend microservices, curriculum repositories and various other small helpers.
 Here is a comprehensive list of code repositories:

 | Repository      | Description                                                                                  | Link                                                                 |